 Anesthesia and Genetics: Why It Affects People Differently

-8 min read · Last reviewed: April 2026 · DecodeMyBio Editorial Team
+8 min read · Last reviewed: August 2026 · Vytautas Jazbutis

 You are about to go into surgery.
 The anesthesiologist asks about drug allergies, previous surgeries, and whether you have eaten in the last 8 hours.
 What they almost never ask about is your genetics.
 Yet your genetic makeup can determine whether post-op pain medication works, whether anti-nausea drugs are effective, how quickly you metabolize anesthetic agents, and whether you are at risk for rare but life-threatening reactions.

 This is not a theoretical concern.
-Approximately 20 to 25% of patients experience inadequate pain control after surgery, and pharmacogenomic variation is a documented contributor.
+A widely cited review found that postoperative pain is not adequately managed in more than 80% of patients in the U.S., attributing this to factors including the type of surgery, the intervention used, and time elapsed since the procedure.
 Knowing your metabolizer status before surgery — not after, when you are already in pain — is one of the most actionable applications of pharmacogenomic testing.

 Genetics and Post-Operative Pain Management